WildernessLabs/Netduino_SDK/HowToDocs/BuildNETMF4_4/readme.md

 The build system requires two Visual Studio components to be installed:

-* Visual Studio Windows platform development
+* Visual Studio Desktop development with C++
 * Visual Studio extensions development

 ### Download the Repository

-Download the [Netduino SDK repositry](https://github.com/WildernessLabs/Netduino_SDK) using _git clone_ or by downloading and expanding the zip file.
+Download the [Netduino SDK repository](https://github.com/WildernessLabs/Netduino_SDK) using _git clone_ or by downloading and expanding the zip file.

 ### Setup Compiler Environment Variables